jonnonz1/nz-statute-book/acts/public/1992/public-and-community-housing-management-act-1992.md

 ### 2 Thresholds
 The following thresholds are prescribed for the purposes of paragraphs (a) and (b) of section 107(2):
-  (a) in the case of a sole tenant who has no spouse or partner and no dependent children (within the meaning of section 3(1) of the Social Security Act 1964), is the rate stated in clause 1(a) of Schedule 1 of the New Zealand Superannuation and Retirement Income Act 2001, after deduction of standard tax; and
+  (a) in the case of a sole tenant who has no spouse or partner and no dependent children (as defined in Schedule 2 of the Social Security Act 2018), is the rate stated in clause 1(a) of Schedule 1 of the New Zealand Superannuation and Retirement Income Act 2001, after deduction of standard tax; and
   (b) in every other case, is the rate stated in clause 1(c) of Schedule 1 of the New Zealand Superannuation and Retirement Income Act 2001, after deduction of standard tax, multiplied by 2.

 ### 3 Proportion of income above threshold